OPALX-project/OPALX-project.github.io/git-usage.md

 **Merge:**

-1. Create a merge request from your fork to the central repository, when the work is done or something usable is available
+1. Create a merge request in the [_OPAL_ project](https://gitlab.psi.ch/OPAL/src), select at least two approvers and resolve work in progress (WIP) status.
+1. Wait for approval, depending on the discussions changes might be required (they usually are).
-1. Merge your changes into central repository after approval
+1. Merge your changes

 In the next sections these steps are explained in more detail.

 ### 4.1 Create a fork

-1. Open the [OPAL project](https://gitlab.psi.ch/OPAL/src
+1. Open the [OPAL project](https://gitlab.psi.ch/OPAL/src) and push the fork button
-1. Push the fork button.
 1. Select a group you want to fork into. (to be discussed: do we want to keep all forks in a sub-group of OPAL?
 Like https://gitlab.psi.ch/OPAL/src/Forks.)
 1. Wait till the creation of the fork completes.